MindaugasBernatavicius/phantomjs-lab/README.md

 # phantomjs-lab

-## phantomjs project is on hold, for more see: https://github.com/ariya/phantomjs/issues/15344
+## phantomjs is on hold, see: https://github.com/ariya/phantomjs/issues/15344